East Midlands Universities Air Squadron: History

 It was formed on 26 February 1941 as University College Nottingham Air Squadron then became Nottingham University Air Squadron in 1948; the unit's regalia has consequent echoes of Robin Hood.

 In the 1950s there were 17 university air squadrons.
 With the advent of ground-breaking jet aircraft in the 1960s, places for the unit were much sought after.
 In November 1967 the unit took its present name, to include the University of Leicester and Loughborough University.
-It held its annual dinner at the University of Nottingham., often with one of the university vice-chancellors present.
+It held its annual dinner at the University of Nottingham, often with one of the university vice-chancellors present.

 Structure

 Training is delivered by No. 6 Flying Training School RAF in south Lincolnshire, off the A17, also the home of the Central Flying School (CFS) where all UK military pilots first train.

-Previous to 2001, training was in Nottinghamshire.
+Prior to 2001, training was in Nottinghamshire.
 It takes around 35 students a year, from September to early October.
 The unit has 8 staff, and meets each week, close to the west entrance of the University of Nottingham.